US STOCKS-Wall Street set for gains at end of blistering week

 The gains will still be marginal compared with steep losses for Wall Street in the past four weeks as the rapid spread of COVID-19 shuts down large cities and upends business activity.
 California became the latest state to issue an unprecedented statewide "stay at home" order as the number of U.S. coronavirus deaths hit 200.

 A Reuters poll of economists suggested the global economy was already in recession.
-On the U.S. economic calendar there is flash Markit manufacturing and services PMI surveys due at 9:45 a.m.
-ET.
 Markets also face a "quadruple witching" on Friday, where investors unwind positions in futures and options contracts before their expiration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)